ZarnackGroup/racoon_clip/docs/tutorial.rst

 You can specify all workflow parameters and options of racoon_clip either directly in the command line or in a config file config.yaml file.

-Here is a config file listing all default options:
+Here is a config file listing all default options.
+This tutorial will walk you through most parameters, you can find a complete explanation of all parameters :ref:`here <all_options>`.

 .. code:: python